andreasmeid/academic-kickstart/content/project/Habilitation/index.md

 slides: ""
 ---

 Please take a look at the above publications with direct relevance to the habilitation.

-After the Scientific Colloquium ("Wissenschaftliches Kolloqium") with the presentation about "Personalisierung der Arzneimitteltherapie mit Gesundheitsroutinedaten: Hilfe, Hoffnung oder Hype?", the habilitation thesis has now been submitted.
+With the inaugural lecture "Prediction of drug effects with the computer - science or fiction?" the habilitation procedure has been successfully completed.
+I would like to thank all those who have accompanied and supported me on this path